hemilabs/heminetwork/CONTRIBUTING.md

 ### Security

+> [!CAUTION]
+> Never report security vulnerabilities publicly, especially in GitHub issues.

 If you discover vulnerabilities in Hemi, please report it responsibly so we can resolve it quickly.
-We ask you to help us better protect Hemi and our users by reporting vulnerabilities through HackerOne. **Never report security vulnerabilities publicly, especially on GitHub issues.**
+We ask you to help us better protect Hemi and our users by reporting vulnerabilities through HackerOne.

 - [Submit a report through Hemi's HackerOne VDP program](https://hackerone.com/hemi_labs_vdp)